 - The same article can be downloaded multiple times by multiple people, incurring a new cost each time

-Users receive articles through the pay-per-view option by a “token” model.
+Users receive articles through the pay-per-view option by a token model.
 Administrators purchase tokens in bulk from the publisher based on a negotiated price and quantity.
 Tokens are used to download journal articles not included in a subscription.
-The options are available via different pricing models.
-The most common is a prepaid token bundle purchase, in which the library prepays a set of tokens.
+The options are available via different pricing models, with the most common being a prepaid token bundle purchase, in which the library prepays a set of tokens.
 Typically, the higher the volume of the purchase, the lower the price per token.

 - Instant access to a broad range of full-text material to which your institution does not currently subscribe

 - Seamless purchasing on the part of the user

 - Cost per download may be less expensive than individual access using a credit card